Types of Alcoholism

 ) in the U.S. identifies FIVE subtypes of alcoholic……

 - Young adult - the largest subtype.
 They are on average 24 years of age and started to be drink dependent at the age of 20.
 They generally don’t ask for help for their addiction.
 32% of alcoholics belong to this type.
+This group has more likely attained a higher education level than all alcoholic groups except the functional subtype.
 The largest of the types.
 Binge drinking is their thing not daily drinking.

 - Functional - Middle aged.
 They tend to be educated, married and in a job.
 They seem to live a perfectly normal life despite their daily drinking.19% of U.S. alcoholics belong to this type.
 See functional alcoholic for more.